goyo6858/PythonPractise1/README.md

-# PythonPractise1
+# PythonPractiseSerie-1
-Coding practise from A Practical Introduction to Python Programming
+Coding practises from A Practical Introduction to Python Programming Looking for better codes